movienet/movienet-tools/README.md

 Please refer to [INSTALL.md](docs/INSTALL.md) for installation and dataset preparation.
 Pretrained models and dataset are also explanined here.

 ## Get Started
-🥳Please see [movienet-toils documentation](http://movienet.site/docs/movie-toolbox) for the basic usage.
+🥳Please see [movienet-toos documentation](http://movienet.site/docs/movie-toolbox/tools) for the basic usage.

 ## Acknowledgement
 The structure of ``movienet-tools`` follows that of codebased in [openmmlab](https://github.com/open-mmlab).